craftercms/docs/source/by-role/system-admin/security/setting-up-a-simple-ldap-server.rst

 ----------------------------------------------------------------
 Configure LDAP authentication in Crafter Studio |enterpriseOnly|
 ----------------------------------------------------------------
 We will first configure LDAP authentication in Crafter Studio |enterpriseOnly|.
-In your Authoring installation, go to ``CRAFTER_HOME/bin/apache-tomcat/shared/classes/crafter/studio/extension`` and add the following lines to :ref:`studio-config-override.yaml <studio-configuration-files>`.
+In your Authoring installation, go to ``CRAFTER_HOME/bin/apache-tomcat/shared/classes/crafter/studio/extension`` and add the following lines to ``studio-config-override.yaml``.
 (The server url, bindDN and password are all default values of the Apache Directory Studio)  Stop and restart Crafter Studio after making your changes.

 .. code-block:: yaml
    :linenos: